Skip to main content

 How often do immigration fees increase?

 USCIS typically adjusts fees every 2-4 years, sometimes with major increases (30-50%).
 Embassy and consular fees change less frequently.
 Lock in current fees by filing before announced increases take effect.
+Because the schedule shifts, this planner reads current published fees rather than guessing, and the Moving and Travel methodology spells out what the estimate includes and leaves out.

 Related Planning Tools